 Stinging Caterpillars Identification and Guide

-Stinging Caterpillars: Identification and Distribution
+Stinging Caterpillar Identification

+It's important to be able to tell whether the caterpillar you find is able to sting you.
+Your reaction to these stinging substances may be as small as a minor rash to as serious as a trip to the emergency room.
 While none of these caterpillars can kill you, some can give you a serious sting that can last for a week or more.
-If you're stung by a caterpillar and you feel short of breath or begin to experience swelling, call 911 immediately -- some people are allergic enough to require medical treatment, especially when stung by the Asp (see below).
+If you're stung by a caterpillar and you feel short of breath or begin to experience swelling, call 911 immediately -- some people are allergic enough to require medical treatment.

 This is the most common stinging caterpillar and also one of the most toxic.
 If you have ever been stung by an "asp," as they're known, you will likely remember it for a long time -- which, from the caterpillar's point of view, is the whole point.

-Stinging Caterpillars: The Spiny Oak Slug
+The Spiny Oak Slug

 One of the most gorgeous caterpillars out there, in my opinion, but still capable of giving you a sting.
 It's not super-poisonous, but you'll definitely feel the burn.
 All of those little spines on the insect's back contain an irritating venom, and if you brush against it you'll get stung.
 The bright colors, as with many stinging caterpillars, are probably a way of warning predators, and people, from even getting close enough to find out how poisonous this animal really is.